 I love refreshing summer drinks that come together in minutes with hardly any effort.
 Don’t you?
 My favorites are probably the Arnold Palmer drink and John Daly drink, but lately we’ve been sipping on Snakebite Drinks from the UK.
 This simple drink is made with equal parts hard cider and lager beer, which means all you need to do is pour and sip!

 Why is this Drink Called a Snakebite?

 No one knows for sure, but some think this pub drink is called a Snakebite because it has a “bite” to it.
 As in, if you have one too many of these drinks you’ll definitively get tipsy and feel it the next day.

 No, the Snakebite Drink is not banned in the UK.
 This misconception stems from a 2001 trip when former US President Bill Clinton asked for a Snakebite at a tavern, and was refused on the grounds that the pub manager thought it was illegal.

-This is subject of some debate since the drink is, in fact, not illegal.
-Some say the pub manager who refused President Clinton thought it was illegal because the drink mixes fruit and grain based alcohol, which some believe will get you drunk faster than a drink with only grain or only fruit based alcohol.
+This is the subject of some debate since the drink is, in fact, not illegal.
+Some say the pub manager who refused President Clinton thought it was illegal because the drink mixes fruit and grain-based alcohol, which some believe will affect you more than a drink with only grain or only fruit-based alcohol.